madcow4242/Arduino-Ornament/README.md

 - Footprint files (.kicad_mod)
 - Exported fabrication files (.gbr, .drl)

+NOTE: the board design includes optional current monitoring circuit and light sensing circuit.
+Neither of these are implemented in the production software, however they are fully functional and usable in the test software.
+Those features can be ported to production as needed.

 ### 2. Production Software (`Ornament_production_1/`)
 The main firmware for the ornament controller:
 - Main Arduino sketch (`Ornament_production_1.ino`)